RsMan-Dev/reactive_custom_elements/readme.md

     hello = this.signal({hello: "world"});
     count = this.signal(0);
     connected() {
-       hello.val.hello = "world2"; // this will not update dependants
+       this.hello.val.hello = "world2"; // this will not update dependants
-       hello.callDependants(); // this will update dependants
+       this.hello.callDependants(); // this will update dependants
-       hello.val = {hello: "world3"}; // this will update dependants
+       this.hello.val = {hello: "world3"}; // this will update dependants
-       count.val; // this will not update dependants count.val = 1; // this will update dependants
+       this.count.val; // this will not update dependants this.count.val = 1; // this will update dependants
-       count.val++; // this will update dependants
+       this.count.val++; // this will update dependants
     }
 }
 ```